cross-solution/YawikDocs/source/installation.rst

 .. note::

-  you should ``SetEnv APPLICANTION_ENV development`` in your VirtualHost section, if you plan do develop.
+  you should ``SetEnv APPLICATION_ENV development`` in your VirtualHost section, if you plan do develop.

 Authentication
 ^^^^^^^^^^^^^^

-to enable login via Facebook, Xing, Linkedin or any other hybridauth_ adapter simply create a ``config/autoload/module.auth.local.php``
+to enable login via Facebook, Xing, LinkedIn or any other hybridauth_ adapter simply create a ``config/autoload/module.auth.local.php``

 .. _hybridauth: http://hybridauth.sourceforge.net/